 Pat’s passion in life could be found in the three family’s that he loved the most: his family, his Razorback family and his Catfish Hole family.
 Pat will continue to cheer on his beloved Razorbacks from the “best seat in the house”.
 GO HOGS!

 A Memorial Service will be held on Wednesday, August 9, 2017 at 2:30 p.m. at St. Paul’s Episcopal Church, 224 N. East Avenue, Fayetteville, AR 72701.
 A brief Reception will be held following the service.
 The Rev. Lowell E. Grisham will officiate.
 Services will conclude with a Burial at Fairview Memorial Gardens, Fayetteville, AR.

 In lieu of flowers, memorials may be made to the University of Arkansas Razorback Foundation, 1295 South Razorback Road, #A, Fayetteville, AR 72701.

 Available on iTunes & Amazon

-Thank you to all our customers for allowing us the opportunity to serve you for over 20 years!
+Thank you Times Record and all our wonderful customers for the opportunity to serve you over the last 25 years!